Last Updated on

 We tried several breakfast spots, but hands down, Le Fournil was by far the best.
 The goal behind this little French bakery (there are two in Santiago) is to bring quality European bread to South America, and we can confirm they have done just that!
 We loved the Desayuno Le Fournil, which consisted of delicious croissants, homemade baguettes, pastries, fresh jam and butter and a nice, strong coffee.
 You can also get great lunches and dinners here (and all come with the delicious bread!).

 Meat-eaters looking for a quick lunch or snack, the Portal Fernández Concha arcades just south of the Plaza de Armas have dozens of stalls hawking quick ‘completos’, Chile’s popular style of hot dogs and ‘lomitos’, typical pork sandwiches.
 Set meals here run roughly $2.50 including a drink.
+This is one the most quintessential Chilean things to do in Santiago de Chile.

 For a much better selection of lomitos, stop in at La Fuente Alemana (The German Fountain), an old-fashioned diner-style restaurant where you pull up a seat at the counter and watch the cooks in the center preparing the massive sandwiches with roasted pork, avocado, lettuce, tomato, cheese and other ingredients.
 There are branches around town, but the most central we’ve seen is at Avenida Libertador Bernardo O’Higgins 58 just across the river from Barrio Bellavista near the Baquedano metro station.